-The original goal of elementary particle physics was to understand the nature of the subnuclear strong, 8 electromagnetic, and weak forces.
-In the late 1960's and early 1970's, specific models for these forces were q proposed in the form of Yang-Mills gauge theories, giving a beautiful explanation of all three interactions 10 from a unified point of view.
+The original goal of elementary particle physics was to understand the nature of the subnuclear strong, electromagnetic, and weak forces.
+In the late 1960's and early 1970's, specific models for these forces were proposed in the form of Yang-Mills gauge theories, giving a beautiful explanation of all three interactions from a unified point of view.
 Together, these theories became known as "the Standard Model."
-Today, 11 we have a great deal of confidence that describing fundamental forces using the Gauge Principle is correct.
-12 Through precision experiments involving W and Z bosons carried out over the past twenty-five years, we 13 have tested the Standard Model stringently, and the theory has passed every test.
-The most recent such 14 experiments included the search for the Higgs boson, required in the Standard Model to generate quark, 15 lepton, and vector boson masses.
-A year ago, the ATLAS and CMS experiments at the Large Hadron 16 Collider discovered a candidate for this particle which, at the current level of our measurements, has all of 17 the properties predicted in the Standard Model.
-18
+Today, we have a great deal of confidence that describing fundamental forces using the Gauge Principle is correct.
+Through precision experiments involving W and Z bosons carried out over the past twenty-five years, we have tested the Standard Model stringently, and the theory has passed every test.
+The most recent such experiments included the search for the Higgs boson, required in the Standard Model to generate quark, lepton, and vector boson masses.
+A year ago, the ATLAS and CMS experiments at the Large Hadron Collider discovered a candidate for this particle which, at the current level of our measurements, has all of the properties predicted in the Standard Model.

-This is an historic level of success for theory and experiment: this economical model predicted the existence 19 of fundamental fields, their dynamics, a scalar field responsible for the breaking of a gauge symmetry, and 20 interactions among the particles with precision unmatched in the history of science.
-It all seems to have 21 come true with remarkable accuracy.
+This is an historic level of success for theory and experiment: this economical model predicted the existence of fundamental fields, their dynamics, a scalar field responsible for the breaking of a gauge symmetry, and interactions among the particles with precision unmatched in the history of science.
+It all seems to have come true with remarkable accuracy.
 And yet, we find the result still unsatisfying.
-It is typically true in 22 science that revolutionary changes in our understanding lead to a new set of vexing questions.
-The success 23 of the Standard Model is no different.
-Though we have answered many questions about the structure of 24 elementary particles, we have a new set of questions about the structure of the Standard Model itself.
-The 25 discovery of the Higgs boson sharpens these issues and makes them even more mysterious.
-26
+It is typically true in science that revolutionary changes in our understanding lead to a new set of vexing questions.
+The success of the Standard Model is no different.
+Though we have answered many questions about the structure of elementary particles, we have a new set of questions about the structure of the Standard Model itself.
+The discovery of the Higgs boson sharpens these issues and makes them even more mysterious.

-27 There are many phenomena in nature that obviously lie outside of the Standard Model.
+There are many phenomena in nature that obviously lie outside of the Standard Model.

-• We now know that 85% of the matter in the universe is dark matter-neutral, weakly interacting matter composed of one or more species not contained in the Standard Model.
+- We now know that 85% of the matter in the universe is dark matter-neutral, weakly interacting matter composed of one or more species not contained in the Standard Model. - The excess of baryons over antibaryons in the universe is not explained by the Standard Model.
+Even though the Standard Model contains all of the necessary ingredients to generate baryon number in the early universe, including baryon number violation, CP violation, and a phase transition in cosmic history, it predicts a baryon-antibaryon asymmetry that is too small by ten orders of magnitude.

-• The cosmic excess of baryons over antibaryons is not explained by the Standard Model.
-Even though the Standard Model contains all of the necessary ingredients to generate baryon number in the early universe, including baryon number violation, CP violation, and a phase transition in cosmic history, the amount of baryon asymmetry generated is too small by ten orders of magnitude.
+• The quantum numbers of the quarks and leptons under the Standard Model gauge symmetry $SU(3) \times SU(2) \times U(1)$ strongly suggests that these symmetry groups are unified into a larger grand unification group SU(5) or SO(10); however, the results of precision measurements of the strengths of the gauge couplings is inconsistent with this hypothesis.

-- The quantum numbers of the quarks and leptons under the Standard Model gauge symmetry $SU(3) \times SU(2) \times U(1)$ strongly suggests that these symmetry groups are unified into a larger grand unification group SU(5) or SO(10); however, our precision knowledge of the strengths of the gauge couplings is inconsistent with this hypothesis. - The Standard Model cannot account for neutrino masses without the addition of some new particles. - Further, the pattern of weak interaction mixing among neutrinos is completely different from that observed for quarks. - The Standard Model does not include the force of gravity or the small but nonzero energy in empty space that gives rise to dark energy.
+- The Standard Model cannot account for neutrino masses without the addition of some new particles. - Further, the pattern of weak interaction mixing among neutrinos is completely different from that observed for quarks. - The Standard Model does not include the force of gravity or the small but nonzero energy in empty space that gives rise to dark energy.

 In addition, there is a major theoretical puzzle with the Standard Model.
 If the Higgs boson is an elementary scalar particle, its mass is sensitive to the masses of any heavier particle to which it couples.
-It appears to require a cancellation of one part in 1032 to explain why the Higgs boson mass is smaller than the Planck mass.
+It appears to require a cancellation of one part in $10^{32}$ to explain why the Higgs boson mass is smaller than the Planck mass.